 You may see old time machines stripping big long stalks of what looks bamboo in order to extract the juice… There are usually tons of bees flying around these places too, but the drinks are so good… When you see it prepared like this, take the opportunity to try it.

-Champús are a cold drink native to Valle del Cauca, whose main ingredients are corn, lulo and pineapple, delicious and refreshing.
+Champús are a cold drink native to Valle del Cauca, whose main ingredients are corn, lulo (a fruit), and pineapple, making a delicious and refreshing Colombian drink.
 This fruit drink along with the cholados are very common to find in the street sales of Cali, a refreshing way to lower your body temperature in the heat of this sweaty city.

 The cholado is ice shavings with fruit flavors.
 Very traditional, popular, and tasty.

-There are many things to accompany a good Colombian coffee in the mornings or evenings whether you’re looking for a snack or something a little more filling.
+I hope this guide has answered your question about what to eat in Colombia because there are many things to accompany a good Colombian coffee in the mornings or evenings whether you’re looking for a snack or something a little more filling for dinner time.

 I hope this comprehensive guide to Colombian food has given you enough information to not starve as you travel through Colombia.
 Just relax, enjoy, and eat.

-Did you enjoy this post about Colombian food?
+Did you enjoy this post about what to eat in Colombia?
 Please take a moment to share it on Facebook, Pinterest, or Twitter.
+Thanks!

 Latest posts by Ryan (see all)